mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android.md

 {% capture content_with_toc %}

 ::: note alert
-In August 2020, Mozilla will begin rolling out a new, reimagined Firefox for Android experience (codenamed "Fenix").
+In August 2020, Mozilla began rolling out a new, reimagined Firefox for Android experience (codenamed "Fenix").
 The  browser for Android has been rebuilt from the ground up using [GeckoView](https://mozilla.github.io/geckoview/), Mozilla's mobile browsing engine.

 At the time of launch, only a limited number of [Recommended Extensions](https://support.mozilla.org/kb/recommended-extensions-program?utm_source=extensionworkshop.com&utm_medium=dev-article&utm_content=developing-extensions-for-firefox-for-android) will be supported.
 We would like to support more extensions and we are currently evaluating how to best do that.

 Currently, arbitrary extensions can only be loaded temporarily in Fenix.
 We are working on supporting a setting on [Firefox for Android Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix) to enable persistent loading for arbitrary extensions.
 You can follow progress by subscribing to [this issue](https://github.com/mozilla-mobile/fenix/issues/14034).

 New announcements around mobile extension support will be posted on the [Add-ons Blog](https://blog.mozilla.org/addons/category/mobile?utm_source=extensionworkshop.com&utm_medium=dev-article&utm_content=developing-extensions-for-firefox-for-android).

+If you are interested in Firefox for Android < 68 (Fennec), please visit [this article](/documentation/develop/developing-extensions-for-firefox-for-android-fennec/).
 :::

 You'll approach the coding of an extension for Firefox for Android in the same way as you would for a desktop extension; using a text editor or tool of your choice to write the code.
 However, when you want to test and debug your extension you need to follow a different process, this article walks you through that process.

 {% endcapture %}
 {% include modules/column-w-toc.liquid